 - Create a sacrifice area.
 This is a well-drained area typically near barns or shelters that keep horses or livestock off pastures during the rainy season.
 These areas are usually constructed with sand or small gravel to prevent mud.
 Sacrifice or heavy-use areas promote pasture growth by allowing grasses to recover throughout the winter and prevent further damage while pastures are dormant.

 - Add gutters and downspouts to all barns or structures with impervious roofs.
 Divert rainwater away from where livestock or horses are located.
 This can reduce the amount of water pooling in or around animal containment areas.
 Be sure to divert rainwater away from roads, pathways, or other high-traffic areas!

 - Fence animals out of creeks, low-lying pastures, or other chronically wet spots, especially during the rainy season.
-When animals have unrestricted access to creeks, ponds, or other natural water bodies, they can cause major damage to natural areas, including bank erosion, increased nutrient content, and sedimentation The processes of letting suspended material settle by gravity.
-Suspended material may be particles, such as clay or soil, originally present in the water..
+When animals have unrestricted access to creeks, ponds, or other natural water bodies, they can cause major damage to natural areas, including bank erosion and increased nutrient content.

 - Build a manure composting facility.
 Keeping manure out of sacrifice areas will prevent mud build-up.
 Using a manure composting facility decreases the volume of manure and keeps it covered.
 Once manure is composted, it can be applied to gardens, crop fields, and pastures to provide nutrients.

 - Create a rotational grazing schedule.
 Move animals through pastures throughout the year to prevent overgrazing or deterioration of pastures.
 Fence off big open pastures into smaller management units to allow more efficient grazing strategies.